kpedro88/breadcrumbs/README.md

 The unique labels can be used as keywords if the user does not want to keep track of the automatic numbering in the list.

+When adding a directory, the environment command will be automatically populated with ``eval `scramv1 runtime -sh``` (or `-csh`, depending on the user shell) if the directory name contains "CMSSW".
+This can be disabled using the `-E` flag.

 A directory in the list can block other related directories from being added to the list.
 By default, blocking is not enabled.
 A directory with a block level of 0 will block any of its subdirectories.
 A higher block level will also block subdirectories of the corresponding higher-level directory.